Testing the Quasar Hubble Diagram with LISA Standard Sirens: Discussion and conclusion

 \section{Discussion and conclusion}

 Constructing the Hubble diagram is a fundamental step to study the expansion history of the Universe, but it requires accurate and precise measurements of the luminosity distance.
 The extension of the Hubble diagram with quasar observations has not only opened up the possibility to explore higher redshift regions but it has also suggested a possible new tension with the current cosmological model, the $\Lambda$CDM model.
 In this work we addressed the crucial question of whether and when we will be able to rule out or confirm this tension.
+We have every reason to expect the quasar Hubble catalog to grow and refine in the intervening years before LISA launches.
+Various estimates suggest a boost in the size of the quasar catalog by a factor of $10$ \cite{Lusso:2019akb} or even $100$ \cite{Risaliti_2015}.
+It is harder to forecast whether there will be a refinement in the intrinsic scatter of the quasar flux law.
+Hence, we have taken the quasar tension at face value in this work, as a target or reference against which to compare our forecasts of LISA standard siren measurements.
 Observations of GWs from MBHB mergers with associated EM counterparts will be critical to explore the high redshift regions of the Hubble diagram and, thus, to test the claimed deviation from $\Lambda$CDM.